PowerDNS/pdns/docs/lua-records.rst

   interoperability, and strive to turn this functionalitity into a broadly supported standard.

-To enable this feature, either set 'global-lua-record' in the configuration, or set the 'ENABLE-LUA-RECORD' per-zone metadata item to 1.
+To enable this feature, either set 'enable-lua-record' in the configuration, or set the 'ENABLE-LUA-RECORD' per-zone metadata item to 1.

 In addition, to benefit from the geographical features, make sure the PowerDNS